saturn72/cloud-design-patterns/cache-aside/README.md

-# CQRS
+# Cache-Aside
-`CQRS` design pattern separates domain's entity update and read operations.
+`Cache-Aside` design pattern separates domain's entity update and read operations.
 By providing separate logic for each operation cross-domain-optimization is achieved.
 It is related to [Data Flow Management](../README.md#cqrs) and sets different behaviors for querying data records and creating and updating these records.